codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/variables-and-operators-operators-for-strings.md

 System.out.println("Hello" + 1 + 2);
 // the output is Hello12
 ```
+See the example java code in the left panel.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/StringOps.java java -cp code/ StringOps )

 Java executes these operations from left to right.
 In the first line, `1 + 2` is `3`, and `3 + "Hello"` is `"3Hello"`.